allenai/aristo-leaderboard/tracie/data/README.md

 This directory contains the training and test files for evaluating predictions, and a sample prediction file.

-The files `train_iid.jsonl` and `train_uniform.jsonl` are two versions of the training data that can be used.
-These two training sets refer to splits, based on a strict `iid` split and more balanced `uniform` split.
+The files `train_uniform.jsonl` is the main training data to use for leaderboard entries (please note that in our paper, we also experiment with training on an `iid`set (not included here) _**which is not allowed when submiting to the leaderboard**).

 The file `test.jsonl` has the test questions, without labels.